jaredwelch1/CapstoneI/documentation/document.md

 		# This will return labeled tuples and, after further manipulation, we will get a list of tagged entity tuples:
 		[('United States', 'LOCATION'), ('Donald Trump', 'PERSON'), ('Donald Trump Jr.', 'PERSON'), ('Invanka Trump', 'PERSON'), ('Jared Kushner', 'PERSON'), ('Trump', 'PERSON'), ('Melania', 'PERSON'), ('Trump', 'PERSON'), ('Republican Party', 'ORGANIZATION'), ('Trump', 'PERSON')]
 		```
-	* ###### **Keyword Extraction**
-		Keywords attempt to describe the main topics expressed in an article.
-Python offers an easy to use keyword extraction library called RAKE.

-		[This link](https://www.airpair.com/nlp/keyword-extraction-tutorial) offers a tutorial on the RAKE workflow.
 	* ###### **Frequency Distribution**
 		A frequency distribution counts the number of times every word appears in a text.
 NLTK offers this functionality with the FreqDist() function.
 		```